4601 N. Fairfax Drive, Suite 1200

 3.3 Removal.
 Any director may be removed either for or without cause at any time by the affirmative vote of two-thirds of the directors entitled to vote and the vacancies thus created may be filled by the affirmative vote of a majority of the directors entitled to vote.

 3.5 Powers.
 The business of the Corporation shall be managed by its Board of Directors, which may exercise all such powers of the Corporation and do all such lawful acts and things.
-For its own government, the Board of Directors may adopt bylaws that are not inconsistent with the Articles of Incorporation or these Bylaws.
+For its own government, the Board of Directors may adopt operating rules that are not inconsistent with the Articles of Incorporation or these Bylaws.

 3.7 Notice of Regular Meetings.
 Regular meetings of the Board of Directors may be held without notice at such time and at such place as shall from time to time be determined by the Board.